 This was my pitfall, and probably made it way harder and prolonged the process.
-My 3.5 year old would literally pee fine but not poop for 4 days at a time because he was afraid of pooping on the toilet!
+My 3.5 year old would literally pee fine in the toilet but not poop for 4 days because he was afraid of pooping on the toilet!
 Usually by that time I was stir crazy or didn’t want to miss another play date so I’d put him in a diaper and do my thing.
-I was not all in, obviously.
+Sometimes I’d put undies on instead.

-He used those opportunities to poop while we were out!
+He used those opportunities to poop while we were out, even if he was in undies!
 Every.
 Time.
 And not just a normal amount, like a mind blowing 4 days worth of poo-nami.
 Soooo gross.
 So if you are poop training, give yourself a good week at home, keep them naked as often as you can, and feed them lots of fibrous foods to get things going!

 What finally worked to get him to poop on the toilet

-A trip to Goodwill.
-He picked out 3 toys, and I put them on the all above the toilet for him to swoon over.
-We told him he could play with it as soon as he pooped.
+Giving him privacy… and a trip to Goodwill.
+He picked out 3 toys that were awesome to him, and I put the helicopter across the toilet on the towel rack for him to swoon over.
+We told him he could play with one as soon as he pooped.

 Maybe it was toys, or maybe we just so happened to bribe him with toys while he just so happened to be ready to poop on his own.
 Who knows!
 I’ve just heard over and over again you can’t force boys to poop before they want to.
 Maybe the toy made him want to.
 LOL!